thunky-monk/iOS-Localization-Cheat-Sheet/README.md

 [url getResourceValue:&name forKey:NSURLLocalizedTypeDescriptionKey error:NULL];
 NSLog(@“localized name: %@“, name);
 ```
+## Numbers
+Use `NSNumberFormatter`.

+For pre-set styles, use `localizedStringFromNumber:numberStyle`.
+## Dates
+Use `NSDateFormatter`.

+For pre-set styles, use `localizedStringFromDate:dateStyle:timeStyle:`.

+For custom date and time styles, use `dateFormatFromTemplate:options:locale:`.
 ## Formatters
-For numbers, use `NSNumberFormatter`.

-For dates, use `NSDateFormatter`.
-For custom date and time styles, use `dateFormatFromTemplate:options:locale:` so that `NSDateFormatter` can figure out the correct format string based on the locale.

-Note that formatters are not thread safe.
+Formatters are not thread safe.
 Using them from multiple threads is safe, but mutating them is not.

 Caching formatters may be a good idea since creating them is a relatively expensive operation.
 ## Debugging